challasivaramya/SoC-Mastering-CP/README.md

 Learnt how to make local optimal choices that are globally optimal.
 Understood to solve the corner cases in greedy algorithms.
 Explored bitwise operators (AND,OR,XOR,NOT) and shifts.
-Understood and applied bit manipulation on various problems.
+Understood  bit manipulation on various problems.

 ---